We understand how distressing the death of a family member or loved one can be, especially at the time of COVID-19 (Coronavirus).

 You will make arrangements with your funeral director.

-During the coronavirus pandemic, special arrangements are in place for anyone who dies at home or in care due to Coronavirus.
+During COVID-19 special arrangements are in place for anyone who dies at home or in care due to the virus.
 When such a death is reported to be caused by COVID-19, a specialist team known as the Pandemic Multi-Agency Response Team (PMART) will attend.
 They will confirm the identity of the person who has died and will arrange for a doctor to issue a medical certificate of cause of death.

 If your loved one is taken to a mortuary, it will not be possible for you to visit or spend time with them.
 This is to keep you and those around you safe and well.